barateza/QuickTab/README.md

+Update: this is reforked to make it compliant with ManifestV3.
+Still under testing.

 I did not develop this extension.
 It was removed from the chrome store so I forked the github repo and re-released it.

 ### Summary